asdvfghg/asdvfghg/README.md

 ## Hi there 👋

-I am currently a postdoctoral fellow at the [Frontier of Artificial Networks Lab](https://fancityu.github.io/), Department of Data Science, City University of Hong Kong (Supervisor: [Prof. Feng-Lei Fan](https://fengleifan.github.io/Feng-Lei.Fan.github.io/about.html)).
+I am currently a postdoctoral fellow (Co-PI) at the [Frontier of Artificial Networks Lab](https://fancityu.github.io/), Department of Data Science, City University of Hong Kong (Supervisor: [Prof. Feng-Lei Fan](https://fengleifan.github.io/Feng-Lei.Fan.github.io/about.html)).
 I hold a PhD degree from Harbin Institute of Technology, under the supervision of [Prof. SUN Jinwei](https://homepage.hit.edu.cn/sunjinwei) and [Prof. ZHANG Shiping](https://homepage.hit.edu.cn/zhangshiping), and also hold a dual PhD degree at The Hong Kong Polytechnic University, supervised by [Prof. ZHANG Xiaoge](https://xiaogezhang.com/).

 My research interests revolve around signal processing, prognostics & health management (PHM), and model compression.
 I have published 10+ papers at the flagship journals such as TPAMI, TII, MSSP, TIM.
-If you are seeking any form of **academic cooperation**, please feel free to email me at jingxiao.liao[at]outlook.com.

 Previously, I graduated from the School of Instrumentation Science and Engineering, Harbin Institute of Technology (HIT) with B.S. and M.Eng. degrees.

+### Openings

+I am seeking self-motivated students for online positions as Intern Engineers and Research Assistants.
+You will be recognized as an intern or RA at the Shenzhen Research Institute of Big Data.
+Our work focuses on LLM foundation model research, AI agents, and LLM compression.
+If you are interested in these areas, please feel free to contact me at jingxiao.liao[at]outlook.com.

+Our research group can provide internship certificates and recommendation letters for outstanding students, and support applications for Ph.D. programs in the United States and Hong Kong SAR.

 ### 📎 Homepages
 - Personal Pages: https://jingxiaoliao.github.io (updated recently🔥)